 I know some people are thrown off by an agricultural training program that costs something, when there are many opportunities to apprentice on private farms for free.
 However, paying for this training is money well spent as it brought us an incredible diversity of practical and essential skills as well as the confidence we needed to start farming on our own.”

 “Amazing program!
 I recently finished a year at the Organic Farm School and feel well on my way to starting my own farm business.
 The blend of experiential and classroom-based learning proved extremely effective, and allowed us to step back and relate our own farming experiences into a broader context of organic farming practices and business models.
-In the program we learning how to operate tractors; build basic infrastructure such as greenhouses, chicken tractors and deer fences; improve soil health through compost, cover cropping, and conservation tillage; grow, manage and market over 40 difference types of vegetable and fruit crops; manage various markets such as CSA, farmers market and wholesale accounts; and much more.
+In the program we learned how to operate tractors; build basic infrastructure such as greenhouses, chicken tractors and deer fences; improve soil health through compost, utilize cover cropping, and conservation tillage; grow, manage and market over 40 difference types of vegetable and fruit crops; manage various markets such as CSA, farmers market and wholesale accounts; and much more.
 One of the most rewarding components of the program was learning about various small farm business models and creating our own business plan.
 Our teacher was incredible, equipped both with an encyclopedic mind full of farming wisdom as well as the patience and people skills necessary to impart this knowledge on to others.
 I couldn’t recommend this program more highly.
 The cost of the program is well worth the value of the education!”

 Below is an excerpt from an article Alison wrote for Grit magazine, May/June 2011.
 Alison is a 2010 graduate who now lives and farms in Wisconsin.